EpocDotFr/staticjinjaplus/README.md

   - Serve the generated site through a local HTTP server
   - Publish the generated site through rsync over SSH

+**Planned:**

+  - Generic and basic support of Markdown-based templates (forget about the usual "pages" or "articles/blog posts" feature)

 ## Prerequisites

   - Python >= 3.12